-28. Unit 2 Determinations
+31. Unit 2 Determinations

-The Unit 2 Memorandum of Settlement at Appendix A will apply to any common issue with Unit 1.
+The Unit 2 MOS at Appendix A will apply to any common issue with Unit 3.

-The Unit 2 Award will also apply to the determination of any common Unit 1 issue.
+The Unit 2 Award will also apply to the determination of any common Unit 3 issue.

-Where particular Funds have been agreed upon or ordered, the University's total liability for all three bargaining units is capped at the relevant dollar number set out in the Unit 2 Award.
+Where relevant Funds have been ordered, the University's total liability for all three bargaining units is capped at the particular assigned dollar number.